 Chop peeled Dunstan Chestnuts into small kernels.
 Dry in a food dryer or oven at low temp until the nuts are almost rock hard.
 Grind into flour using a food processor or flour mill.
 Store flour in the freezer.
 Try substituting chestnut flour in all of your favorite cake and pastry recipes (substitute 1/4-1/3 chestnut flour for the recipe’s flour requirements), or make chestnut pasta by using chestnut flour as part of your favorite pasta recipe.

 Native American Chestnut Bread

-The native Americans taught the early settlers to make this bread.
+The Native Americans taught the early settlers to make this bread.
 Chop finely or mash one lb of peeled Dunstan Chestnuts.
 Add enough cornmeal to hold chestnuts together, mixing chestnuts and cornmeal with boiling water.
 Wrap in green com shucks, tying each one with white twine.
-Place in pot of boiling water and cook two hours.
+Place in a pot of boiling water and cook for two hours.
 Salt when eating, if desired.